connext/documentation/docs/Routers/Guides/spinning-up.md

 Create a `config.json` file based on the `config.example.json` file.
 At minumum, change the following values:

 - `adminToken` - A secret string for performing sensitive operations.
 - `chainConfig` - Add your desired chains and provider URLs.
+NOTE: Make sure to add chain 1 (Ethereum mainnet) providers.
 - `mnemonic` - Use a unique and secret mnemonic.
 - `swapPools` - Change to desired assets.